 Analytical Testing Laboratory

 BioTrace functions as an advanced analytical testing laboratory delivering high-precision measurement, identification, and verification solutions across food, herbal, nutraceutical, cosmetic, and agricultural materials.
-Our analytical testing programs are designed to confirm composition, authenticity, and performance while supporting regulatory and commercial decision-making.
-All studies are executed within controlled environments using validated procedures, enabling traceable and reproducible outcomes accepted by auditors, buyers, and regulatory authorities.
+Our programs confirm composition, authenticity, and performance while supporting regulatory and commercial decision-making.

 Request a Quote